CGreen789/CGreen789/README.md

 ### Hi there 👋

 - :smile: I'm a member of The School of Code's 14.0 Bootcamp 🥳
-- 📆 It's week 4 and we're moving onto testing!
+- 📆 It's week 6 and we're learning all about React and hooks!
-- 🔭 I’m currently learning JavaScript
+- 🔭 I’m currently learning JavaScript and React
 - :cat: I'm a career switcher: 12 years as a teacher and now looking for new and exciting opportunities in Tech
 - 📫 How to reach me: https://twitter.com/catherineg478
                       https://www.instagram.com/catherineeegreen/